Johnny Somali: South Korean conviction

+Trial and sentencing

 On November 11, 2024, Ismael was indicted by the Seoul Southern District Prosecutors' Office on charges of "obstruction of business" over the October 17 incident at the convenience store.
 A travel ban linked to the case prevents him from leaving South Korea.
 In December, his trial was postponed until March 7, 2025.

 Ismael's trial commenced on March 7, 2025.
-He arrived an hour late, citing a stomachache.
-He attempted to enter the courtroom wearing a MAGA hat, but was prevented from doing so by the courtroom rules, repeatedly putting it on despite being told to remove it.
-During the trial, Ismael's incident of spilling ramyeon noodles on a table at a convenience store in Mapo-gu was charged as an obstruction of business.
-He was also charged for causing discomfort by approaching pedestrians in Mapo-gu with a bag of rotten fish, and disturbing commuters on a bus and subway by playing loud music and dancing, together constituting two violations of the Minor Crimes Act.
-He pleaded guilty to three charges (1 obstruction of business and 2 Minor Crimes Act violations).
+He arrived an hour late, citing a stomach ache.
+He attempted to enter the courtroom wearing a MAGA hat, but was prevented from doing so by the courtroom rules.
+He continued, repeatedly, to put it on despite having been told to remove it.
+During the trial, Ismael's incident of spilling ramyeon noodles on a table at a convenience store in Mapo-gu was adjudicated an obstruction of business.
+He was also charged for having caused discomfort to pedestrians in Mapo-gu with a bag of rotten fish, and for having disturbed commuters on a bus and subway by playing loud music and dancing, together constituting two violations of the Minor Crimes Act.
+He pled guilty to three charges (one charge of obstruction of business and two charges of Minor Crimes Act violations).
 The next trial date was scheduled to be on April 9, but was later rescheduled to May 16.

-Professor Seo Kyoung-Duk of Sungshin Women's University called for a strong sentence because of Ismael's actions and discouraged others from engaging in similar behavior.
+Professor Seo Kyoung-Duk of Sungshin Women's University called for a strong sentence to act as deterrent to any other foreign visitors from engaging in similar behavior.
 Seo further criticized Ismael for calling South Korea a U.S. "vassal state".
-South Korean legal experts say that if sentenced Ismael will likely serve a sentence in South Korea, then be deported, followed by an entry ban.